-First and foremost: Online PR serves to promote a business’s specific cause.
+First and foremost, online PR promotes a business’s specific cause.
 It isn’t designed to be immediately promotional, as an Internet marketing message is.
 Online PR messages explain why a company cares.
-They explain specific causes for business.
+They explain why your business does what it does.

 Because Internet marketing campaigns are purchase-driven, they’re notorious for their customer-grabbing ability.
 For this reason, a lot of companies use both online PR and Internet marketing tactics.
 They go hand in hand, and their synergy is incredibly powerful.

 These groups, likely, are your brand’s biggest fans—and they’re the most likely to buy your products and services.
 Essentially, they’re the people a company wants to sell to.
-They’re targeted by monetized websites, content strategies, and advertisements.
+Monetized websites, content strategies, and advertisements target them.

 Online PR has “target audiences,” too.
 That said, these target audiences aren’t necessarily a company’s biggest buyers.
 Rather, they’re public influencers, stakeholders and social hubs.
 Online PR serves to influence any group which can influence the company as a whole.
-These target audiences often include the following:

-- Social media advocates
+- Social media influencers,

 PR Agencies in the Digital World

 Unlike advertising agencies, PR companies focus on editorial coverage to promote a business.
-It isn’t rare to see a PR agency which focuses on digital magazines, websites, Facebook news, and even television spots.
+It isn’t rare to see a PR agency focusing on digital magazines, websites, Facebook news, and even television spots.

 Paid media might’ve slowed, but it’s far from obsolete.
-In fact, today’s PR agencies are experiencing massive success due to the increasing focus on client promotion.
+Today’s PR agencies are experiencing massive success due to the increasing focus on client promotion.
 To make a company successful, a PR agency promotes its values, exciting stories and opinions.

-Online PR agencies also specialize in comprehending online data.
-In the past, in-house PR teams analyzes public opinion, selected trends and rolled out continual strategies.
+Online PR agencies also specialize in leveraging online data.
+In the past, in-house PR teams analyzed public opinion, selected trends and rolled out continual strategies.
 Because the world of information is huge, it requires a highly intuitive force to comprehend it.

-- Data research
+- Data research,

-- Data evaluation
+- Data evaluation,

-- Action program creation
+- Action program creation,

-- Ongoing communication
+- Ongoing communication.

 In any event, the ability to understand different data sets is important.
 Data analytics, today, drives a majority of PR decisions.
-Fund raising, marketing, community action, employee engagement, and even government relations are, too.
+Fundraising, marketing, community action, employee engagement, and even government relations are, too.

-PR as a Business Influencer
+Online PR as a Business Influencer

-Sure, online marketing might impact sales more than online PR, but PR online excels in influencing a company’s direction.
+Sure, online marketing might impact sales more than online PR, but PR online influences a company’s direction.
 At all levels, a business with a high regard for policy decisions, communication and courses of action is going in the right direction.

 At the ground level, a sound PR strategy implements a business’s ability to influence the public’s opinion.
 To do so, its PR planning needs to account for the following:

-- Setting objectives
+- Setting objectives,

-- Staff recruitment
+- Staff recruitment,

-- Facility development
+- Facility development.

 What Goes into an Online PR Strategy?

-Because PR influences a business at the base level, it’s important to make sure any online components are comprehensive.
-A business, ideally, will have a lot of tools at its disposal.
-In the past, PR decision makers could simply write, distribute and share press release ideas.
+Because PR influences a business at the base level, it’s important to make sure any online components are up to scratch.
+Businesses have a lot of tools at their disposal.
+In the past, PR decision-makers could write, distribute and share press release ideas.